-The course we use in Year 7 caters for beginners in the language as well as for a wide range of ability, so there is no need to worry if your son or daughter has never studied Spanish before.
+This course, which follows a brand new set of exciting resources following the recent changes in the Key Stage 3 Curriculum, caters for beginners in the language as well as for a wide range of ability, so there is no need to worry if your son or daughter has never studied Spanish before.

 By the end of the school year pupils will have studied a variety of topics including: